mnottoli/ddX-GSoC/README.md

 The computational modeling of molecular systems is a complex task:
-  - accurate models based on **quantum mechanics** have a steeply scaling computational cost in the number of atoms in the system: their application is only possible on system with **less than a few hundred atoms**
+  - accurate models based on **quantum mechanics** have a steeply scaling computational cost in the number of atoms in the system: their application is only possible on systems with **less than a few hundreds atoms**
-  - most of the interesting chemistry and biochemistry happened in **condensed phase**, where the interesting molecule is surrounded by other molecules which influence its properties: a proper modeling need to take into account **more than a few hundred atoms**
+  - most of the interesting chemistry and biochemistry happened in **condensed phase**, where the interesting molecule is surrounded by other molecules which influence its properties: a proper modeling need to take into account **more than a few hundreds atoms**

 ### The multiscale solution